Insider Sell: EVP, General Cou - GuruFocus.com

 Over the past year, William Hutton has sold a total of 6,488 shares and purchased 0 shares.
 This recent sale of 345 shares is part of a broader trend of insider selling at Reinsurance Group of America Inc. In the past year, there have been 0 insider buys and 5 insider sells in total.

-Insider trading activity can provide valuable insights into a company's prospects and the insiders' perspective on its valuation.
-In the case of Reinsurance Group of America Inc, the consistent selling by insiders may raise concerns about the company's future performance or its current valuation.
+Insider trading activity can provide valuable insights into a company's performance and future prospects.
+In this case, the consistent selling by insiders may raise concerns about the company's outlook or valuation.
+However, it is essential to consider other factors, such as the company's financial performance, industry trends, and overall market conditions, before drawing any conclusions.

 Stock Price and Valuation